-Amergin is a portfolio company created to invest in a leasing platform focused on railcar and aviation assets.
+Amergin was created to invest in a leasing platform focused on railcar, aviation and other long-lived transportation assets.
+Amergin acquires existing on-lease portfolios of new and end-of-life railcars and related equipment and selectively purchases off-lease assets and is building a commercial aircraft portfolio through aircraft financing and engine acquisition on a sale and lease back basis.
 Amergin consists of Amergin AssetCo and Amergin Asset Management LLC, which has entered into a Servicing Agreement with Amergin AssetCo.
-We made a \$5.0 million equity commitment to Amergin AssetCo on July 1, 2022.
+We made an initial equity commitment to Amergin AssetCo on July 1, 2022.
+As of December 31, 2023, our commitment to Amergin AssetCo. was increased to \$8.3 million, of which \$3.5 million is equity and \$4.8 million is debt.
 Our investment in Amergin is a co-investment made with our affiliates in accordance with the terms of the exemptive relief that we received from the SEC.
-We do not consolidate our equity interest in Amergin.
+We do not consolidate our equity interest in Amergin AssetCo.